Crosstalk-mitigated microelectronic control for optically-active spins: Conclusions

 We have demonstrated a site-defined control architecture using foundry microelectronics, for the scalable manipulation of spin qubits.
 With NVs lithographically positioned at predefined sites, we showed that their associated electron spin can be driven efficiently, important for quantum computing, which requires liquid helium operation to extract coherent photons from NVs, and hence has limited thermal budget.
 Most importantly, our results demonstrate that crosstalk in driving adjacent spins can be strongly mitigated through an active cancellation scheme, without significantly sacrificing this driving efficiency.
 The scheme works without frequency detuning spin qubit transitions \cite{neumann2010quantum, jakobi2017measuring, sekiguchi2022optically}, allowing distinct control of sets of identical qubits.
-The extinction ratio of field cancellation can also be improved by precisely balancing the driving of the inner and outer loops (see Methods).
+Note that our crosstalk mitigation method through hardware design prevents the time-consuming pair-wise calibration and sophisticated signal compensation typically used in addressing qubit systems \cite{acharya2024quantum}.
+The extinction ratio of the field cancellation can also be improved by more precisely balancing the driving of the inner and outer loops (see Appendix D).
+In this work, nanodiamonds are primarily used for ease of prototyping.
+For large scale quantum information applications, use of implanted NVs in strain-minimised diamond membrane structure \cite{guo2024direct} would minimise difference in local NV properties which could also be locally tuned \cite{dolde2011electric}.

-Foundry microelectronics also gives access to mature silicon device libraries.
-In combination with photonic integrated circuits, a large-scale spin-photon interfaced quantum information processor could be realised, overcoming space and energy constraints.
-In Fig.\ref{fig5}(a), we present an exemplar multi-purpose device combining CMOS-compatible integrated photonics and multi-layer electronics for solid-state spin systems.
-We show in Fig.\ref{fig5}(b) that besides spin driving, one could realise static field tuning \cite{arai2015fourier}, electrical spin readout \cite{bourgeois2015photoelectric, gulka2021room}, photon detection, and logical electronics \cite{kim2019cmos} in the same platform.
-The loop structure we present in the work (Fig.\ref{fig2}(a)), with the central 10 \textmu m region, is compatible with out-of-plane photonics (Fig.\ref{fig5}(c-d)), such as bullseye gratings \cite{li2015efficient} or solid immersion lenses \cite{hadden2010strongly}.
-With the $\SI{2}{\micro\meter}$ exit, our structures can also be combined with in-plane photonics (Fig.\ref{fig5}(e-f)) such as waveguides \cite{Weng2023Heter} and photonic crystal nanocavities \cite{smith2021nitrogen, uppu2020scalable}.
-Photonic accessibility provided by this scheme would greatly enhance the single photon collection efficiency and the coherent extraction of single photons.